causal-agent/programble.github.io/_posts/2014-11-24-scheduled-suspend-and-resume-with-systemd.md

 To have different schedules on weekends and weekdays, I created two `.timer` files with `WakeSystem=true`, and prefixed the `OnCalendar` value of one with `Mon,Tue,Wed,Thu,Fri`, and the other with `Sat,Sun`.
 The same can be done for suspend.
+For the timers with different names, specify the unit it should invoke with `Unit=auto-resume.service`, for example.
 Remember to enable and start all timers.